kalimawiki/blog-writing/content/posts/inside-insitro—harnessing-ai-to-revolutionize-drug-discovery-2025-07-20.md

 ## Partnerships, Finance, and Investors

-Insitro has forged strategic collaborations with some of the worlds major pharmaceutical companies to jointly develop and commercialize novel therapeutics.
+Insitro has forged strategic collaborations with some of the world's major pharmaceutical companies to jointly develop and commercialize novel therapeutics.

 - **Partnerships:**
   - In 2018, Insitro entered a landmark collaboration with Gilead Sciences to apply its AI-driven platform to discover new therapies for nonalcoholic steatohepatitis (NASH).
-This deal included a substantial upfront payment and milestone-based compensations, showcasing confidence in Insitros technology.
+This deal included a substantial upfront payment and milestone-based compensation, showcasing confidence in Insitro's technology.
-  - Additional partnerships include collaborations with Bristol Myers Squibb focusing on neurodegenerative diseases and other pharma companies exploring diverse therapeutic areas.
+  - Additional partnerships include collaborations with Bristol Myers Squibb, focusing on neurodegenerative diseases and other pharma companies exploring diverse therapeutic areas.

 - **Finance and Investors:**
   Insitro has raised over $400 million in funding across several rounds.
 Key investors include Andreessen Horowitz, GV (Google Ventures), Foresite Capital, NEA, and other top-tier biotech and tech-focused venture firms.
 This financing empowers Insitro to extend its technology platform, expand its biology capabilities, and advance its internal drug pipeline.